fuzzylabs/edge-vision-power-estimation/model_training/README.md

     └── runtime
 ```

-For each of the layer type (convolutional, dense and pooling), we download a power and runtime model from MLFlow Registry to local filesystem.
+For each of the layer types (convolutional, dense and pooling), a power and runtime model is downloaded from the MLFlow Registry to your local filesystem.

 ---